jimmellor/govee_bluetooth_gateway/README.md

 ```

 ##### Configure the influxdb retention policies
-One for 1 day and one for infinity which will be used for downsampling
+Default for 24 hrs and another for infinity which will be used for downsampling
 ```
 CREATE RETENTION POLICY "1day" ON "hygrometers" DURATION 1d REPLICATION 1 DEFAULT CREATE RETENTION POLICY "inf" on "hygrometers" DURATION inf REPLICATION 1